Merkel, in bind on migrants, ready to back faster Turkish EU bid

 "Our priority is to prevent illegal immigration and reduce the number of people crossing our borders.
 In that respect we have had very fruitful discussions with the EU recently," he said.

-But Davutoglu said while progress had been made on an EU offer to Turkey last week of an action plan including "re-energized" talks on joining the bloc, several issues remained to be resolved.
+But Davutoglu said while progress had been made on an EU offer to Turkey last week of an action plan including "re-energised" talks on joining the bloc, several issues remained to be resolved.

 "Firstly, the sharing of the refugee burden should be fair.
 The amount of aid ... is secondary.
 What is more important is the common will to tackle this issue.
 Turkey has been left alone in recent years," he said.